-Modification Document Policy/ Modified text (deleted text shown as struck through, additional text Reasons for modification Ref.
-Page No. Paragraph shown as bold and SDDC comments shown in italics) Settlement De evelopment MM1 3 2.1 Settlement boundaries define the built limits of a settlement and distinguish between the main built form of a settlement and the countryside.
+Modification Reference Policy/ Paragraph Modification (deleted text shown as struck through, text inserted shown as bold and underlined and comments shown in italics) MM1 2.1 Settlement boundaries define the built limits of a settlement and distinguish between the main built form of a settlement and the countryside.
 Areas outside of settlement boundaries and allocated sites are considered to be countryside comprise the Rural Areas of the district as defined in Policy H1.
-In principle, development will be supported There is a presumption in favour of development (subject to other material considerations) within settlement boundaries. whereas in the countryside Outside of settlement boundaries in the Rural Areas other policies will apply, in particular Policy BNE5 which defines the more limited range of development that will be acceptable within the Rural Areas.
-To ensure consistency with the spatial strategy in the SDLPP1 (Policy H1) and effectiveness in achieving sustainable development in areas outside settlement boundaries and allocated sites.
+In principle, development will be supported There is a presumption in favour of development (subject to other material considerations) within settlement boundaries. whereas in the countryside Outside of settlement boundaries in the Rural Areas other policies will apply, in particular Policy BNE5 which defines the more limited range of development that will be acceptable within the Rural Areas .
+MM2 SDT1 Policy SDT1 Settlement Boundaries and Development Settlement boundaries define the built limits of a settlement. and distinguish between the built form of a settlement and the countryside.
+Outside of settlement boundaries land will be considered as countryside Within settlement boundaries as defined on the policies map and in Appendix A , development will be permitted where it accords with the development plan.
+Outside of settlement boundaries and allocated sites, within the Rural Areas as defined in Policy H1, development will be limited to that considered acceptable inter alia by Policy BNE5.
+Settlement boundaries will be applied in the following settlements: Urban Area: Swadlincote including Woodville Key Service Villages: Aston on Trent Etwall Hatton Hilton Linton Melbourne Overseal Repton

-MM2 SDT1 Policy SDT1 Settlement Boundaries and Development To ensure consistency with the spatial

-Settlement boundaries define the built limits of a settlement. and strategy in the SDLPP1 and effectiveness in achieving sustainable development.

-distinguish between the built form of a settlement and the achieving sustainable development.

-countryside.
-Outside of settlement boundaries land will be considered

-as countryside

-Within settlement boundaries as defined on the policies map and in

-Appendix A , development will be permitted where it accords with the development plan.

-Outside of settlement boundaries and allocated sites, within the

-Rural Areas as defined in Policy H1, development will be limited to

-that considered acceptable inter alia by Policy BNE5.

-Settlement boundaries will be applied in the following settlements:

-Urban Area:

-Swadlincote including Woodville

-Key Service Villages:

-Aston on Trent

-Etwall

-Hatton

-Hilton

-Linton

-Melbourne

-Overseal

-Repton

-Shardlow

-Willington

-Local Service Villages:

-Coton in the Elms